Zweih/yaylog/README.md

 - display package versions
 - filter results by explicitly installed packages
 - filter results by packages installed as dependencies
+- filter by packages required by a specific package
 - sort results by installation date, alphabetically, or by size on disk
 - filter results by a specific installation date or date range
 - filter results by package size or size range